dreamwhite/Chonky-itlwm-Build/README.md

-# ChonkyAirportItlwm
+# Chonky-itlwm

-The following guide will help you light that chonk `AirportItlwm.kext`
+The following guide will help you light that chonk `AirportItlwm.kext` and `itlwm.kext`

 ## Requirements